Rourke: The following post was originally published over at 1776PatriotUSA.com…….

 #8: Filtered water is crystal clear.

 I drank the entire glass of filtered water and found it had no off-taste and tasted like….well…..water.
 Granted this test was dealing really with only sediment and suspended particles in water.
-I have no way of known about potential pathogens or bacteria but I am still alive so I consider the test a success.
+I have no way of knowing about potential pathogens or bacteria but I am still alive so I consider the test a success.

-Currently the kit is priced at $10.00 with free shipping.
+Currently, the kit is priced at $10.00 with free shipping.
 This is an introductory rate and will likely go up to $12.00 which I think is still a bargain.
 Add the Sawyer Mini Water Filter for less than $20 and a high volume filtration system can be put together for around $30.
 Not bad.

 Kits will start shipping no later than June 6th and very likely much earlier.